Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Tips & Advice for Vanier Park

 • If you like Shakespearean theatre, then consider attending the Bard Fireworks Nights at Bard on the Beach.
-For between around $120 and $180 you can enjoy an early evening play, outdoor dinner, live entertainment and the fireworks.
-The fireworks are somewhat in the distance, but the event is exceptional and often sells out.
+You can enjoy an early evening play, food and live entertainment.
+The fireworks were somewhat in the distance, but the event is exceptional and often sells out.

-• If you have a bicycle and bike rack (or don’t mind a long walk), you can park towards Granville Island or on a road further east or south and then cycle or walk back to your car once the fireworks are done.
-Wherever you park, though, think about the direction you’ll want your car to be facing and think about accessibility to intersections with traffic lights.
-Post-fireworks congestion can be insane, so a bit of parking forethought can be valuable (assuming you have any choice).
+• If you have a bicycle and bike rack (or don’t mind a long walk), you could park towards Granville Island or on a road further east or south and then cycled or walked back to your car once the fireworks were done.
+Wherever you parked, though, you wanted to make sure of the direction you wanted your car to be facing and take into consideration accessibility to intersections with traffic lights.
+Post-fireworks congestion could be insane, so a bit of parking forethought would have been valuable (assuming you had any choice).

 Fireworks Displays from Kitsilano

-The fireworks from Kitsilano Beach can be amazing.
-Tens of thousands of people turn up there for the Celebration of Light, but it’s a big place.
-The beach and shoreline stretches from close to Vanier Park all the way past Kitsilano’s giant outdoor swimming pool.
-Unlike some venues, the fireworks are visible from all over.
+The fireworks from Kitsilano Beach were similarly amazing.
+Tens of thousands of people turned up there for the Honda Celebration of Light.
+It’s a big place, so it could accommodate the crowds.
+The beach and shoreline stretch from close to Vanier Park all the way past Kitsilano’s giant outdoor swimming pool.
+Unlike some venues, the fireworks were visible from all over.
+The park is also where you’ll find Kitsilano Showboat and its free entertainment on weekend evenings in the summer.

 Location: 1499 Arbutus Street (in Kitsilano just west of Vanier Park).